bernardio5/flows/README.md

 and the graph, which is the flGraph you're working on.

+Tiles:

-The level editor is a quickie drawing program.
+is a quickie tile-editor.
 I kept wanting lists of things, initialized Just So, output Just So, so: it.

 The "scratch" directory contains tile-set images that you can use, or you could add your own.

 The tile editor can load tile arrangements, but JS usually won't let you save, so that just gets sent to console.
-Crappy; functional.
-Sorta.
+Scketchy, functional, hrmph.

 Tiles can point to each other; I've found this endlessly useful in games: triggers, hinges, targets, path segments, scripting, timers.